mlml/autovot/README.md

 `[auto_vot_train.py] WARNING: Look for lines beginning with WARNING or ERROR in the program's output to see what went wrong.`

+You can then look at your textgrids, which will have a new tier AutoVOT with predicted VOT intervals.

 ## Mode 2
 ### Extracting features
 Navigate to `experiments/` and run: